Fohdeesha/quanta-brocade/documentation/revert.md

 Do you want to continue?
 Press(Y/N):  y
 ```
 It will flash the image then ask to reboot - hit yes.
 It should reboot as normal all the way into the Fastpath software it was originally shipped with, and you're done!
 If you forgot, the default fastpath login is ```admin``` with no password.
+If you're worried about "wearing out" the onboard flash by flashing back and forth, the write cycle lifetime for the onboard flash IC is 100,000 complete erase-write cycles, so it's a non-issue.

 ### Thanks: